rickardlindberg/continuations/README.markdown

 Additional ideas implemented in `/compiler`:

 * Generate implementation of built in functions
-* TODO: Introduce syntactic sugar (maybe let expressions)
+* Syntactic sugar for let expressions
 * TODO: Perform type checking